RTO INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Rentokil Initial Plc Investors With Substantial Losses Have Opportunity To Lead C...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Rentokil securities between December 01, 2023 and September 10, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/RTO .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Rentokil securities between December 01, 2023 and September 10, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/RTO.

 Case Details